profile

 inferon each sample, using column names as header hints (unless--no-header-hintis set). - Report — outputs the detected type, broad DuckDB type, and confidence for every column.

 The broad type column (BIGINT, VARCHAR, TIMESTAMP, DECIMAL) tells you what DuckDB type each column can safely cast to.
-Use load to generate the full CREATE TABLE AS statement.
+Export the schema with -o json-schema, then validate the data against it — pass --db/--table to materialise a typed DuckDB table in the same pass.

 See also